03 August 2022

 “Getting it right, first time means getting set out by using the Atom and using XYZ to help us with that.”

-As hyperscale projects become increasingly complex, larger, and with tighter margins for error, the deployment of Augmented Reality (AR) technology will deliver unrivaled accuracy, de-risking projects, and giving subcontractors and contractors quality assurance confidence in every phase.
+As hyperscale projects become increasingly complex, larger, and with tighter margins for error, the deployment of Construction Augmented Reality (AR) technology will deliver unrivaled accuracy, de-risking projects, and giving subcontractors and contractors quality assurance confidence in every phase.

 Stephen Webb, Field Application Manager at XYZ Reality, commented: "Data centers are notoriously strict on building tolerances – at times as low as 5mm.
 By deploying the Atom onsite, Jones Engineering ensured their installations were within tolerance to an unprecedented level of accuracy, slashing rework costs."